Easter Urray Farmhouse

 Guests say

-Easter Urray Farmhouse receives high praise for its spacious, comfortable interiors and peaceful countryside setting.
-Guests consistently highlight the well-equipped kitchen, large garden, and suitability for families and groups, including those with dogs.
-The owner is frequently described as welcoming and helpful.
-While a few minor maintenance and cleanliness issues are noted, these do not detract from the overwhelmingly positive experience.
-The farmhouse is ideally located for exploring the Highlands, with beautiful walks and attractions nearby.
-Overall, guests enjoy a relaxing and memorable stay in a charming, well-appointed property.
+Easter Urray Farmhouse receives high praise for its spacious, comfortable interiors, well-equipped kitchen, and peaceful countryside setting.
+Guests appreciate the secure garden, ideal for families and dogs, and the warm, helpful welcome from the owners.
+The property is well-suited for large groups and offers easy access to local attractions.
+While a few minor maintenance and cleanliness issues were noted, these did not detract from the overwhelmingly positive experience.
+The farmhouse is especially recommended for those seeking a relaxing, rural retreat in the Highlands.

 About this property